-Telemedicine helps seniors and caregivers
+Telemedicine makes monitoring health easier for seniors and caregivers

 What is telemedicine?

 Telemedicine is when people consult with a doctor without being there in person, usually through secure video chat.

 It also includes remote patient monitoring.
 That’s when patients use devices at home to monitor vital signs (like blood glucose or heart ECG).
 That information is then automatically transmitted to the doctor.

 Many health providers and health insurance companies are now offering telemedicine services.
 Ask your older adult’s doctors if these services are available.